 The following links exit the site EXITEmployers subject to the provisions of the above statutes may not discriminate against any employee who engages in whistleblowing activities related to the above statutes.
 The Department of Labor has found that Federal employees may be covered by these protections.
 Complaints may be filed with the Department of Labor's Occupational Safety and Health Administration (OSHA).

-Role of the Whistleblower Protection Ombudsman
+Role of the Whistleblower Protection Coordinator

 The Whistleblower Protection Enhancement Act of 2012 EXIT was signed into law on November 27, 2012.
 The Act strengthens protection for federal employees who blow the whistle on waste, fraud, and abuse in government operations.